snowplow/documentation/docs/reusable/creating-your-own-plugins/_index.md

 ### Advanced Plugin Template

-This template shows how you can use all the available functions of a plugin, as well as how to make the plugin only repond to certain trackers in a multi-tracker setup.
+This template shows how you can use all the available functions of a plugin, as well as how to make the plugin only respond to certain trackers in a multi-tracker setup.
 The template is written in TypeScript, so you'll need to build it before using it and/or publishing.
 We've also included some example Jest tests to help you write tests for your plugin.

 [https://github.com/snowplow-incubator/snowplow-browser-plugin-advanced-template](https://github.com/snowplow-incubator/snowplow-browser-plugin-advanced-template)